stark1tty/awesome-PhD/README.md

 - [ZETTLR](https://www.zettlr.com/): Another markdown editor made for resarchers by reasearchers.
 Guidance for academics can be found [here](https://docs.zettlr.com/en/academic/citations/).

 #### Mind Mapping Tools
-- [KNOWLEDGE](https://github.com/KnowledgeCanvas/knowledge): Knowledge is a tool for saving, searching, accessing, exploring and chatting with all of your favorite websites, documents and files.
+- [KNOWLEDGE](https://github.com/KnowledgeCanvas/knowledge): Knowledge is a tool for saving, searching, accessing, exploring, and chatting with all of your favorite websites, documents, and files.
+- [MINDMASTER](https://www.edrawmind.com/): Free & paid extensive mind mapping software that is visually pleasing and exports to a variety of formats.
+Also includes a [GANTT chart](#gantt-charts) maker.

+### Research Guides
+- [QUICK THOUGHTS ON RESEARCH](https://michaelnotebook.com/qtr/index.html): A short but valuable list of heuristics or principles for doing good creative research work.
+- [STEPS IN CONDUCTING A RESEARCH STUDY](http://korbedpsych.com/R00Steps.html): A guide tailored to [education](#education) researchers, however, it is adaptable to a wide variety of fields.

 ### Search Engines